 Two plates separated but we often count them as one

-The Indo-Australia plate is a major plate combining the Australian and Indian Plate.
+The Indo-Australia plate is a major plate combining the Australian and Indian Plates.
 But they are widely considered to be two separate plates.

 The Indo-Australia plate stretches from Australia to India.
 It also includes the oceanic crust from the Indian Ocean.
 The north-east side of the Australian plate converges with the Pacific Plate.

 At about 58,900,000 km2, the Indo-Australia plate is the sixth largest plate tectonic boundary.